-Chronic traumas like grinding of teeth and acute traumas like a chipped a tooth can lead to the dentin exposure.
+Chronic traumas like grinding of teeth and acute traumas like chipped a tooth can lead to dentin exposure.
 Gum recession, toothbrush abrasion, acidic foods, pulp inflammation, and dry mouth are also all associated with dentin exposure and tooth sensitivity

 Different stimuli trigger sensitivity in different ways.
 Hot causes tubule expansion, inward pressure, and pain.
 Acid and sugar create an osmotic pressure leading to an outward fluid flow from the tubules leading to pain.
 Cold causes tubule contraction, hence a fast outer fluid flow from the tubules resulting in fast sharp pain.
-Touch stimuli removes surface fluid causing fast outward fluid flow, resulting in fast and sharp pain.
+Touch stimuli remove surface fluid causing fast outward fluid flow, resulting in fast and sharp pain.

-Other treatments are application of in office fluoride to the sensitive areas of the teeth to strengthen the tooth enamel and reduce the pain.
+Other treatments are the application of in office fluoride to the sensitive areas of the teeth to strengthen the tooth enamel and reduce the pain.
 If receding gums cause sensitive teeth, the dentist may apply a sealant to cover the exposed root surfaces.
-Root canal is an option recommended if other treatments fail.
+A root canal is an option recommended if other treatments fail.
 This procedure is used to treat problems in the tooth’s soft core or dental pulp.

 While there are a number of treatments available for sensitive teeth, it is best that the dentist recommend the one that will work best in your situation, taking into account various factors.
 The best way to treat sensitive teeth is to seek the dentist’s help in diagnosing and addressing the problem.